mpdrescher/st3-insert-char-plugin/README.md

 Copy/Paste the two files in Sublime Text 3's Package/User/ Folder.
 In case Default.sublime-keymap does already exist, just append the content.

+On Windows you might need to replace the "alt" with "shift" in the keymap file...

 ###Usage